 2. Natural Skin Exfoliation: Our skin goes through a natural exfoliation process, where dead skin cells are shed and replaced with new ones.
 This turnover of skin cells can impact the longevity of permanent makeup, as it can gradually diminish the presence of pigments in the upper layers of the skin.

 3. Pigment Quality: The quality and type of pigments used also play a significant role in fading permanent makeup.
-Lower-quality pigments may have less staying power and are more prone to discoloration or fading over time.
+Lower- quality pigments may have less staying power and are more prone to discoloration or fading over time.
 Choosing an experienced and reputable artist who uses high-quality pigments to ensure the best possible results is crucial.

 Managing Fading Through Touch-ups:

 While permanent makeup does fade over time, it is not a cause for alarm.
 In fact, the gradual fading can be seen as a benefit for those who want to update or change their makeup style.
 Additionally, fading can be managed through touch-up sessions.
 These periodic touch-ups help maintain the desired look by refreshing the pigments and restoring their vibrancy.
+Conclusion:

 Permanent makeup, despite the name, is not entirely permanent.
 The term refers to the tattooing technique to implant pigments into the skin.
 While the pigments stay in the skin for a long time, various factors such as sun exposure, natural skin exfoliation, and pigment quality contribute to their gradual fading.
 By understanding these factors and staying proactive with touch-up sessions, individuals can easily maintain their desired permanent makeup look.